Sweet, flavorful, gently caramelized, and flavored with warming spices, this Instant Pot Apple Butter is the taste of Autumn in a jar!

-A Deliciously Simple Instant Pot Recipe for Apple Butter
+A Delicious Instant Pot Apple Butter Recipe

 What’s the Difference Between Applesauce and Apple Butter?